ibm-cloud-docs/account/iam-service-roles.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:faq: data-hd-content-type='faq'}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # IAM roles and actions
 {: #iam-service-roles-actions}

 It is important to understand how to effectively assign access for users to work with products and take specific account management actions within your account to follow the principle of least privilege and minimize the number of policies that you have to manage.
 The following tables provide information about the access roles and the actions mapped to each by the {{site.data.keyword.cloud}} services.
 {: shortdesc}

 The following tables provide data from the individual IAM-enabled services that are available from the {{site.data.keyword.cloud_notm}} catalog as well as the  account management services that enable you to assign others the ability to work with users, access groups, support cases, and more in the account.
 If you don't see a platform roles or service roles table, then that means that particular service doesn't use those types of roles.